sendgrid/docs/content/docs/ui/account-and-settings/upgrading-your-account.md

 ## Upgrade your SendGrid plan

-Before you can fully use your upgraded account, you need to complete some verification steps for security purposes.
+Before you can upgrade account, you need to complete some verification steps for security purposes.

 <call-out type="warning">

-If you signed up for a Twilio SendGrid account prior to 9/17/2020, your upgrade steps and verification process will look different from what's described below.
+If you signed up for a Twilio SendGrid account prior to 9/17/2020, skip to the [choose a plan](#choose-a-plan) section of this page.

 </call-out>